Alonso-del-Arte/chess/doc/Terminology.md

 the opponent must move the king to safety and allow the capture of the other piece, such as a rook.
 Queens, rooks and bishops are all able to skewer an opponent's piece.
+* **Smothered mate** &mdash; A checkmate in which the winning side's knight delivers checkmate against the opponent king by forcing him to move to a corner, surrounded by pieces of his own side, usually his castle pawns and castle rook.
 * **Smurfing** &mdash; When a very good player pretends to play poorly.
 The metaphor here being that the player is a giant pretending to be a tiny creature.
 * **Stalemate** &mdash; When a player is not in check but is unable to make any